autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 At its core,

-> a sensor captures a physical/chemical/environmental quantity and **converts it to a physical quantity**.
+> a sensor captures a physical/chemical/environmental quantity and **converts it to a digital quantity**.

 (hence the need for an Analog-to-Digital Convertor (ADC) as we shall see later)